 Treating a Fish Tapeworm Infection

 tapeworm infections can be treated with a single dose of medication without any

+lasting problems.
 There are two main treatments for tapeworm infections:

 Tips to Prevent Fish Tapeworm Infection

-- Exercise caution when traveling to developing countries.
+caution when eating and traveling in developing countries.